bentlema/puppet-tutorial-pe/tutorial/02c-Prep-to-Install-Puppet-Master.md

 ---

-Note:  The puppet and agent containers have been configured from a centos6 image, and sshd has been configured to allow root to login.
+Note:  The **puppet** and **agent** containers have been configured from a centos6 image, and sshd has been configured to allow root to login.
 The GitLab image, however, doesn't allow root login with PasswordAuth, so you will need to use an exec to get into the container if you want to look around.
+There's really no need to use ssh to connect as we work through this tutorial, but I've configured it just to show that it's possible.

 ---